berndreiss/ZenToDo/Readme.md

 The App is going to contain the following windows:

--Brainstorm and Pick (still to  be implemented): presents all tasks that are due today and lets you choose which ones to get done
+-Drop: add new tasks, so you don't have to worry about them

--Todays Focus: presents all tasks that you picked including a color mode (still to be implemented), that marks all tasks belonging to one list in the same color
+-Pick: presents all tasks that are due today and lets you pick which ones to get done

--Drop your Thoughts: add new tasks, so you don't have to worry about them
+-Focus: presents all tasks that you picked including a color mode (still to be implemented), that marks all tasks belonging to one list in the same color

 -Lists (still to  be implemented): shows all the lists and according tasks including a list called "All Tasks" which shows ALL tasks in increasing order of due date, in case you want to change anything